 A decade later, Resco acquired three brick plants, which became known as Crescent Brick, positioning them as a leading refractory brick supplier to the steel industry.
 Resco led the way with the development and patent of the semi-universal ladle brick designed to assure positive closure of a joint regardless of arc, thus preventing slag and molten metals from penetrating to the ladle shell, and helping the steel industry save many hundreds of thousands of dollars.

-Next, Resco Products Inc. invented and patented a formula, AA-22, the world's first chem-bonded and air-setting castable refractory which could be mixed fresh at a jobsite.
-Rescobond™ AA-22S was and still is the standard in the petroleum and petrochemical industries.
+Next, Resco Products Inc. invented and patented a formula, AA-22, the world's first chem-bonded and air-setting castable refractory which could be mixed fresh at a job site.
+Rescobond™ AA-22S was and still is the standard in the petroleum and petrochem industries.

 In 1999, Resco purchased two production facilities and several product brands from RHI-America.
 This acquisition expanded the company's customer base and market offerings, doubled the company's size while it simultaneously allowed complete continuity over production processes and resulting product quality.